 Types of Rail Car Repairer

-In the United States, there were 22,300 jobs for Rail Car Repairer in 2016.
+In 2016, there was an estimated number of 22,300 jobs in the United States for Rail Car Repairer.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Rail Car Repairer by 2026.
-Due to new job openings and attrition, there will be an average of 2,300 job openings in this field each year.
+The BLS estimates 2,300 yearly job openings in this field.

 The states with the most job growth for Rail Car Repairer are Idaho, Utah, and Florida.
 Watch out if you plan on working in Wisconsin, West Virginia, or North Carolina.
 These states have the worst job growth for this type of profession.